-Exhibitor further agree to provide all necessary bedding materials for their pen, as well as feed for their livestock during the week of the fair.
-Exhibitor further agrees to provide all necessary equipment for the barn, such as a wheel barrow, fork, rake, buckets, feed containers, waterers, crocks, broom, and any other equipment necessary to keep their pen (s) clean and their livestock fed and watered properly.
-Barns are closed between 11:00 p.m. and 6:00 a.m.
+Exhibitor further agrees to provide all necessary bedding materials for their pen, as well as feed for their livestock during the week of the fair.
+Exhibitors further agree to provide all necessary equipment for the barn as stated in the Livestock Exhibition Guidelines.